jared-joering/pokemon_tcg_projects/README.md

 pip install -r requirements.txt
 ```

-5. Both this project and the web scraper were created and majority ran in Visual Studio Code with Jupyter Notebook.
+> *Note: Both this project and the web scraper were created and tested in Visual Studio Code with Jupyter Notebook on two machines.
+One was a laptop and another a desktop, both Windows.*

 #### Running the Web Scraper